-The LIF model is the most commonly used spiking neuron model in deep SNN architectures, where neurons accumulate input spikes into a membrane potential that resets once a predefined threshold is exceeded \cite{hunsberger2015spiking}.
+The LIF model is a widely used spiking neuron model in deep SNN architectures, where neurons accumulate input spikes into a membrane potential that resets once a predefined threshold is exceeded \cite{hunsberger2015spiking}.
 This process is described using differential equations that capture the temporal evolution of the membrane potential and the conditions for spike generation.
 Compared to conventional neural models, this formulation introduces additional complexity due to its discrete-event nature and time dependency.
-The dynamics of membrane potential, governed by continuous variables and threshold-based resets, lie at the core of SNN behavior.
+The resulting threshold-based dynamics lie at the core of SNN behavior.
 Such mathematical modeling is essential for understanding the adaptability, stability, and learning capacity of spiking networks under various training rules \cite{ding_enhancing_2024}.
-By grounding spiking behavior in biologically inspired equations, these models enable the development of efficient and explainable neuromorphic architectures.
+By grounding spiking behavior in biologically inspired equations, these models enable the development of efficient neuromorphic architectures.

-Implementing Spiking Neural Networks requires specialized simulation frameworks designed to accommodate their event-driven, time-dependent behavior.
-While conventional deep learning libraries such as TensorFlow and PyTorch are optimized for ANNs, SNN development is supported by a variety of software and hardware platforms, including spiking neural network simulators like NEST, Brian2, and BindsNET; training and conversion frameworks such as Nengo, Norse (PyTorch-based), and SNNTorch \cite{nunes2022spiking}.
+Implementing SNNs requires specialized simulation frameworks designed to accommodate their event-driven, time-dependent behavior.
+While conventional deep learning libraries such as TensorFlow and PyTorch are optimized for ANNs, SNN development is supported by simulators and training and conversion frameworks \cite{nunes2022spiking}.
 These tools provide the infrastructure to model spiking activity and manage discrete-event dynamics.
 SNN programming involves specifying the network topology (e.g., number of layers and neurons), the neuronal dynamics (such as membrane potential equations), and the synaptic learning rules (including Spike-Timing-Dependent Plasticity or other biologically inspired mechanisms).
 However, despite these advantages, SNN-based systems also introduce new challenges in terms of implementation complexity, model stability, and exposure to novel forms of attack.
 In the next section, we examine the specific vulnerabilities associated with SNNs and neuromorphic architectures from a hardware and software security perspective.